The Child and the Book

 30 March – 1 April

-In 2012, The Centre will host the eighth international Child and the Book conference at the Faculty of Education in Cambridge.
+In 2012, The Centre hosted the eighth international Child and the Book conference at the Faculty of Education in Cambridge.

 About the conference